A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 Should be not as rigid as usual todo list or calendar but not as freeing like a software whiteboard.

 Also it should guide my ADHD brain.
-And I should feel rewared when things are actually completed.
+And I should feel rewarded when things are actually completed.

 I should keep my progress and track what was done and how was it done.